richardschoen/NodeOni/README.md

 **DSPSTDOUT** - Display the outfile contents.
 Nice when debugging.

 **LOGSTDOUT** - Place STDOUT log entries into the current jobs job log.
 Use this if you want the log info in the IBM i joblog.
+All STDOUT entries are written as CPF message: **NOD9898**

 **PRTSTDOUT** - Print STDOUT to a spool file.
 Use this if you want a spool file of the log output.